 Good news.
-You’ll be able to grab yourself a great setup that’s far superior to the entry level simulators, and not too far away from the pro models (looking at $30-$50K for those).
+You’ll be able to grab yourself a great setup that’s far superior to the entry level simulators, and not too far away from the pro models (for instance, a Trackman can cost $30k-$50K).

 In fact, the simulator itself will cost you under $3K with the bulk of the budget going on the projector, screen, hitting area, housing etc.

 Here’s what you need.

 There’s no debate here.
 The simulator you need is the Skytrak launch monitor.